 The APP for police driving can be accessed at;

 Approved Professional Practice is made available to the public so that the public can hold to account its servants.
-Some additional materials, marked as ‘sensitive’ are not available for public scrutiny and these are the ‘tactics directories’.
+Some additional materials, marked as ‘sensitive’ are not available for public scrutiny and these are the ‘tactics directories’ and course syllabus.
 These documents are there to provide the Police with the necessary guidance on how to deliver certain functions.

 APP driver training provides the parameters for forces when delivering this high risk function.
 It outlines what the trainee is required to meet, how it should be assessed and also how often drivers are required to be ‘refreshed’ due to skill fade.